ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### Azure Sentinel
 - dedicated Security Information And Event Management (SIEM):
 - aggregates security data from many different sources (as long as those sources support an open-standard logging format).
-- It also provides capabilities for threat detection and response.
+- It also provides capabilities for threat detection and response. (security orchestration automated response)

 Azure Sentinel is Microsoft's cloud-based SIEM system and enables:
 - **Collect cloud data** at scale Collect data across all users, devices, applications, and infrastructure, both on-premises and from multiple clouds.